Snow City: Technology

 A specially designed Snow Gun is used in the production of snow on site.

 Firstly, water is atomized using high-pressure compressed air.
 The water then arrives at the snow gun and is pushed out of the special nozzles at the end of the barrel.
 Liquid nitrogen at a temperature of approx. -196°C is then passed through the snow gun simultaneously, causing the extreme cold of the liquid nitrogen to instantly freeze the atomized water into snowflake-like crystallites.

-The simplified formula to produce snow is: